-- The proposal would not permanently remove or modify any native vegetation or otherwise threaten the viability or persistence of threatened biota in the locality or the region. - Potential impacts of the proposal on the life cycle of threatened biota would be restricted to the removal of a small number of individual threatened species (if present) within exotic grassland in the subject site (which is unlikely). - There are extensive areas of habitat for this threatened biota in the locality.
+- Construction of the proposed third entrance road would require the removal of approx. 300 square metres (0.03 hectares) of Cumberland Plain Woodland which is approximately 0.002 % of the total estimated area of that community in the locality (approx. 1,480 hectares, based on Tozer (2010) vegetation mapping). - The proposed events would not permanently remove or modify any native vegetation or otherwise threaten the viability or persistence of threatened biota in the locality or the region. - Potential impacts of the proposal on the life cycle of threatened biota would be restricted to the removal of 300 square metres of Cumberland Plain Woodland and a small number of individual threatened species (if present) within native vegetation in the subject site (which is unlikely). - There are extensive areas of habitat for threatened biota in the locality.
 The minor magnitude of impacts associated with the proposal would not threaten the viability or persistence of the species in the locality or the region. - Mitigation measures in accordance with an EMP are proposed to ameliorate potential indirect impacts, notably including fenceing and exclusion of activities from native vegetation during events. - The proposal would not result in a significant increase in the operation of any KTPs nor have any effects that would substantially interfere with the maintenance or recovery of any threatened biota.